 Biz Stone [Twitter co-founder], 2009: I think of Twitter first as a communication network that has very social elements to it. … You’re trying to organize a quick meeting among friends at a bar at 6 tonight and it’s 5:30, so you send out a Twitter message to everyone saying, “I’m here, who’s with me?”
 That’s not blogging, that’s communication.

-Twitter, Inc. is a provider of the Twitter communication network.
+Twitter, Inc., the corporation, is a provider of twitter, the communication network.
 It is not a publisher or speaker.
 Twitter, Inc. should be held accountable for violating all federal and state laws, governing electronic communications and their providers.

 Jack Dorsey’s tweets are marketing messages and, possibly, binding promises of Twitter to its customers.
 Here are some examples: